LWGMS At A Glance

 5:1 (all faculty including non-academic teachers)

-There are many mixed-grade learning opportunities, including electives, PE, and FLEx Week projects.
+There are many mixed-grade learning opportunities, including electives, PE, and ThinkTank Week projects.

 Subjects are taught by experts in their fields who collaborate to create a connected and engaging curriculum.
 Most students enter high school prepared to take AP and Honors courses.

-LWGMS fields six no-cut sports (volleyball, soccer, cross country, basketball, track and field, and ultimate frisbee) with an 87% participation rate.
+LWGMS fields seven no-cut sports (volleyball, soccer, cross country, basketball, bouldering, track and field, and ultimate frisbee) with an 87% participation rate.

-Clubs and after school classes include FuerzaBots (FLL Robotics), Coding Club, Yearbook, GirlUp, Creative Dance, Glee Club, Math Club, Green Team, and FuerzaHelp, the technology team.
+Clubs and after school classes include Coding Club, Yearbook, Parks & Rec Club, GirlUp, Tinker Team, Creative Dance, and Glee Club.

-Social events (including co-ed dances) are planned by Student Government.
+Social events (including co-ed dances) are planned by the Community Board.

-Leadership opportunities abound at LWGMS.
-Every student has the opportunity and responsibility to lead in some way during her three years.
+Leadership opportunities abound at LWGMS including Student Government, Community Board, and Judicial Committee.
+Every student has the opportunity and responsibility to lead in some way during their three years.

-Summer programs serve elementary age girls, current LWGMS students, and LWGMS alumnae.
-In 2014, 60 girls participated in three week-long STEAM camps and four LWGMS community backpacking trips.
+Summer programs serve elementary age girls, current LWGMS students, and LWGMS alum.
+In 2017, LWGMS had over 80 participants in three week-long STEAM camps and four LWGMS community backpacking and kayaking trips.

 54% of our student are students of color.
 Students come from 30 different elementary schools and from 16 different zip codes throughout the Seattle metro area.